 This submission /document contains trade secrets and confidential commercial information, disclosure of which is prohibited without providing advance notice to AstraZeneca and opportunity to object.

 The following Amendment(s) are included in this revised protocol:

-Amendment No. Date of Amendment Local Amendment No. Date of local Amendment
+Amendment No. Date of Amendment

 Version 1 15SEP2015

 Version 2, Amendment 1 16FEB2016

 Version 3, Amendment 2 02MAY2016

 Clinical Trial Protocol: PT003018-02 / FLUI-2015-139